SkylineCommunications/dataminer-docs/connector-help/connector_help/Paradise_RCP2-1100_1200.md

 # Paradise RCP2-1100/1200

-The **Paradise RCP2-1100/1200** driver is used to display and configure information of the Paradise RCP2-1100 device.
+The **Paradise RCP2-1100/1200** connector is used to display and configure information of the Paradise RCP2-1100 device.

 ## About

 This protocol can be used to monitor and control the **Paradise RCP2-1100/1200** device.
-The driver supports one serial connection to communicate with the device.
+The connector supports one serial connection to communicate with the device.

 **Alarming** and **trending** are enabled for parameters in the protocol.